Spinal Cord Stimulator Implant

 What are the expectations when a patient receives a Spinal Cord Stimulator Implant?

 If the preliminary trial with the external stimulator proved to be effective in the relief of chronic pain the patient has a high expectancy of continued relief with the implanted device in place.
-Approximately half of Spinal Cord Stimulator Implant recipients report pain relief, and of those it is typically reported that there is a 50%-70% reduction in their pain levels.
+Approximately half of Spinal Cord Stimulator Implant recipients report pain relief, and of those, it is typically reported that there is a 50%-70% reduction in their pain levels.

 How long does the Spinal Cord Stimulator Implant last?

-Depending upon the amount of usage, the latest Spinal Cord Stimulator Implants will last from five to twenty years upon which a follow up procedure may require a battery change.
+Depending upon the amount of usage, the latest Spinal Cord Stimulator Implants will last from five to twenty years upon which a follow-up procedure may require a battery change.
 The most recent rechargeable batteries being used in the stimulator devices have dramatically increased the battery life of the implants.

 Other than battery replacement and short of malfunction, the implant device is permanent.
-The pain relief effects of the device however, may decrease over time as the body becomes accustomed to the electrical stimulation.
+The pain relief effects of the device, however, may decrease over time as the body becomes accustomed to the electrical stimulation.
 Just as with opioid medications for pain; the body can develop a tolerance to the electrical stimulation provided by the device.

 There is a small risk of infection at the incision sites and also a risk of deterioration of the skin in the area of the stimulator.